A PSA from Edmonton’s local & independent birding experts for over 30 years (that’s us, The Wildbird General Store, on the Southside!):

 2. Nutrasaff is a bitter varietal of safflower, rejected by squirrels, and largely by sparrows as well.
 Enjoyed by chickadees, nuthatches, & house finches.
+(Sorry, currently unavailable from our supplier.
+ETA is unknown, we may not see any until this year’s harvest.)

 3. Hulled millet (will not germinate into a carpet under your feeder), sparrows love this stuff, allowing you to diversify your feeders better.